danielburger1337/oauth2-dpop-php/docs/nonce.md

 $body = $response->toArray();

-// if upstream is the OP
-if ($response->getStatus(400) && 'use_dpop_nonce' === ($body['error'] ?? null)) {
+// if upstream is a authorization server if ($response->getStatus(400) && 'use_dpop_nonce' === ($body['error'] ?? null)) {
     // retry the request
     $proof = $dpopFactory->createProofFromRequest($request, $serverSupportedAlgorithms);